anhle271090/designing_a_microservice_architecture/README.md

 ## Bad microservices

 ### Context: Third Party Administrator for Insurance Company
-My team was responsible for building a system that helps an insurance company branch to manage their policies, claims.
-Integrate with HO and other company's system.
+My team was responsible for building a system that helps an insurance company branch to manage their policies and claims.
+It also integrates with the HO and other company's systems.

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.